-You might be wondering is Port Macquarie worth visiting?
+You might be wondering if Port Macquarie is worth visiting?
 Well, we think it is, with its beautiful beaches and lush rainforest, Port Macquarie is one of Australia’s most scenic towns.

 - Where is Port Macquarie?